 Recently, I bought a Samsung 850 Evo 500 GB SSD drive, as an upgrade to my Thinkpad X220.
 This post is yet another post of installing and aligning SSD partitions in ext4 filesystems.
 I have followed kargig's post on installing and aligning his SSD.
 This is simply a bunch of notes I kept during the procedure and not an explanatory post.

-you must find the Erase Block Size and Page size of the SSD.
-With a couple of
+Before you start, you must find the Erase Block Size and Page size of the SSD.
+With a couple of searches in Google, I discovered that Samsung 850 EVO has the following values:

 Erase Block Size: 1536kb